 By Helen Bowe

 From soap scum and mold to dingy tile and ring-around-the-toilet-bowl, keeping a bathroom clean is an unpleasant chore.
 What can make this loathsome experience even worse are the nausea and dizziness associated with the noxious fumes of many commercial cleaning products.
-Instead of endangering the environment as well as the health
+Instead of endangering the environment as well

 of your children